seanbreckenridge/calcurse-load/README.md

 The data for calcurse is typically kept in `$XDG_DATA_HOME/calcurse` (`$HOME/.local/share/calcurse`).
 In addition to that, this maintains a data directory in `$XDG_DATA_HOME/calcurse_load`.
 The `gcal` calcurse hook tries to read any JSON files in that directory for Google Calendar events.
 If theres description/extra information for events from Google Calendar, this attaches corresponding notes to each calcurse event.
 Specifically, it:

 - Loads the calcurse appointments file
-- Removing any Google Calendar events (which are tagged with `[gcal]`)
+- Removes any Google Calendar events (which are tagged with `[gcal]`)
 - Generates Google Calendar events from the JSON
-- Writes back to the appointments file.
+- Adds the newly created events and writes back to the appointments file.

 The `post-save` `todotxt` hook converts the `calcurse` todos back to `todotxt` todos, and updates the `todotxt` file if any todos were added.
 A `todo.txt` is searched for in one of the common locations (`~/.config/todo/todo.txt`, `~/.todo/todo.txt` (or specify with `TODOTXT_FILE`)).